April 1 Watson Education Building, NYBG

 Vegetable Gardening for Beginners Saturday

-Fresh, homegrown vegetables are healthful and flavorful and don't have to be difficult to grow.
-Learn the basic skills of proper bed and soil preparation, key planting tips, how and when to sow seeds, and discover ecologically friendly ways to keep pests at bay so you can have the vegetable garden you've always wanted!
+Fresh, homegrown vegetables are healthy and flavorful, and don't have to be difficult to grow.
+Learn how to properly prepare beds and soils; gain key tips on planting and sowing seeds; discover ecologically friendly ways to keep pests at bay so you can have the vegetable garden you've always wanted!
 Please bring lunch.

 Nick Storrs l GAR201A

 12–12:45 pm, Break for Lunch

 Seed starting is a fun way to expand your garden's potential.
 This class covers the basics, including choosing what seeds to start and the proper location, lighting, containers, watering techniques, and soil mixes to ensure your success.
 Receive a packet of seeds to grow at home.

 Protect Your Plants From Pests